Current

 Award Amount: $19,658

-Description: This project aims to examine current training opportunities in autism and intellectual disability research as well as the perceptions of, comfort with, interest in and knowledge about psychological services for autistic and intellectually disabled individuals.
-This information will be used to identify useful training resources and potential barriers to improving training within graduate psychology programs.
+Description: This project aims to examine current clinical training practices in autism and intellectual disability within graduate psychology programs as well as students’ comfort with, interest in and knowledge about providing care to these groups.
+This information will be used to identify effective strategies to increase awareness for the need to develop clinical competency with autistic and intellectually disabled individuals and to improve training within these programs.

 Past